Nitric oxide: Organic chemistry

+Nitric oxide rarely sees organic chemistry use.
+Most reactions with it produce complex mixtures of salts, separable only through careful recrystallization.

 The addition of a nitric oxide moiety to another molecule is often referred to as nitrosylation.
 The Traube reaction is the addition of a two equivalents of nitric oxide onto an enolate, giving a diazeniumdiolate (also called a nitrosohydroxylamine).
 The product can undergo a subsequent retro-aldol reaction, giving an overall process similar to the haloform reaction.
 For example, nitric oxide reacts with acetone and an alkoxide to form a diazeniumdiolate on each α position, with subsequent loss of methyl acetate as a by-product:

 This reaction, which was discovered around 1898, remains of interest in nitric oxide prodrug research.
 Nitric oxide can also react directly with sodium methoxide, ultimately forming sodium formate and nitrous oxide by way of an N-methoxydiazeniumdiolate.

+Sufficiently basic secondary amines undergo a Traube-like reaction to give NONOates.
+However, very few nucleophiles undergo the Traube reaction, either failing to adduce NO or immediately decomposing with nitrous oxide release.

 Coordination complexes

 Nitric oxide reacts with transition metals to give complexes called metal nitrosyls.
 The most common bonding mode of nitric oxide is the terminal linear type (M−NO).
 Alternatively, nitric oxide can serve as a one-electron pseudohalide.
 In such complexes, the M−N−O group is characterized by an angle between 120° and 140°.
 The NO group can also bridge between metal centers through the nitrogen atom in a variety of geometries.